Header image.jpg

 Assessing the impact of influencers across industry sub-sectors an interesting pattern emerges.
 Take main contractors in the construction industry for example.

 Conversely, trades such as plumbers often work for themselves or in isolation and tend to reach the ceiling of their progression early on.
-Here industry-specific influencers have a much greater role, with one of the most prominent in the sector – Plumberparts (@plumberparts) – having more YouTube subscribers than there are registered plumbers in the UK.
+Here industry-specific influencers have a much greater role, with one of the most established in the sector – Plumberparts (@plumberparts) – having more than double the YouTube subscribers than there are registered plumbers in the UK.

-This is something confirmed by fellow plumbing influencer, Andy Cam (@cosywarmplumber) who has 39k followers on Twitter: “My role is to help and show people…[plumbers] have a strong sense of community.
+This is something confirmed by fellow plumbing influencer Andy Cam who has 42k followers on X (@cosywarmplumber) and 22.9k on Instagram (i_love_plumbing), not to mention his own show on the increasingly popular Fix Radio : “My role is to help and show people…[plumbers] have a strong sense of community.
 It's diverse but we want to be all together.”

 In isolated industries such as construction trades, which, for many years have relied on learning informally on the job and peer-to-peer recommendation, it’s clear to see how social media influencers are the natural next step when sole traders are looking for sources of help and advice.